alexandrediasldev/Montreal-Snow/README.md

-# Clearing Montreal of snow
+# Clearing Montréal of snow
-The goal of this project solve a chinese postman problem and calculating a path to clear the snow in Montréal.
+The goal of this project is to solve a chinese postman problem and to calculate a path to clear the snow in Montréal.

 ## Theory: